Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-\paragraph{Codebook Development:} A shared codebook guided the annotation process.
-It was initially derived from the definitions and examples provided in Al Safwan \etal's taxonomy.
+\underline{Codebook Development.} A shared codebook guided the annotation process.
+It was initially derived from the definitions and examples provided in Al Safwan \etal's taxonomy~\cite{al2022developers}.
+For example, following Al Safwan \etal's definitions, we defined `\goal' as statements describing what the developer aims to achieve in a commit, including both high- and low-level descriptions of the code change (\eg "Add a new overload of \texttt{Response.success()} that accepts a custom HTTP status code" --- example for the Retrofit commit \texttt{329a9fd}~\cite{retrofit_commit_329a9f}, detailed in \Cref{subsec:illustrative_example}); the `\need' includes statements conveying reasoning or motivation for why the change is required or why it was implemented in a particular way (\eg "Tests currently cannot verify behavior for successful responses other than 200 OK"); `\validation' includes statements that provide evidence or justification that the implemented changes achieve their intended objective, thus supporting the correctness or effectiveness of the chosen solution (\eg "The newly added test cases confirm that responses with status code 204 are handled correctly").
 Following each iteration of the annotation process, the codebook was refined to incorporate additional rules for identifying rationale components, particularly in response to annotator disagreements and sources of ambiguity.
+To minimize possible sources of confusion when interpreting the content across multiple components, we introduced explicit rules; for instance, a sentence that merely describes the situation in which a problem occurs is not labeled as `\need' unless it also conveys the underlying motivation for the change.
 After each round, the annotators collaboratively updated the codebook by clarifying definitions, adding illustrative examples, and refining annotation guidelines to reduce subjectivity.
 This iterative refinement process improved consistency and minimized ambiguity across annotation rounds.
-The final version of the codebook is included in our replication package\cite{package}.
+The final version of the codebook containing annotation rules for all the components is included in our replication package~\cite{package}.